viftodi/wasm_val/README.md

 For more details check the LICENCE.md file

+## Features

+It is currently possible to do the following:
+ - Obtain global values from the javascript context
+ - Get and Set values from rust on javascript objects
+ - Call a function with zero or one argument

+The following types can be passed from javascript to rust/wasm :
+ - Null/Undefined
+ - Boolean
+ - Number
+ - String
+ - Object

+ The following types can be currently passed from rust to javascript and be properly interpreted in javascript:

+ - bool
+ - i8 and u8
+ - str

 ## Get started

 The project has two parts: wasm-val the rust library that provides the API and wasm-val-module which is the javascript counterpart that does the proper serialization.